 Downloading speeds are one of the best ways to see how these networks have improved from generation to generation.
 On 3G, it would take nearly half an hour to download a 2-hour movie wirelessly.
 On 5G, it takes just 3.6 seconds.

-It’s quite obvious that 4G and 5G networks have incredible advantages over 3G – but what is the Verizon sunset exactly?
+It’s quite obvious that 4G and 5G networks have incredible advantages over 3G – but what impact will Verizon 3G being discontinued have exactly?

-Verizon is one of the largest wireless network providers in the United States and it is one of the first companies to announce the rollout of a 3G sunset.
-This means that they will be ending their 3G network connections.
-Verizon plans to complete this rollout by December of 2022.
+Verizon is one of the largest wireless network providers in the United States and was one of the first companies to announce the rollout of a 3G sunset.
+The Verizon 3G sunset is the transition of turning off their 3G network as they make the move towards 4G and 5G.

-This not only impacts Verizon customers but also anyone using carriers that run on Verizon’s network, which includes:
+Verizon shutting down their 3G network impacts not only their customers – but also anyone using carriers that run on Verizon’s network, which includes:

 - CREDO mobile